lgatto/MLInterfaces/README.txt

 for cluster computing.
 I will introduce that ASAP, when I have a working example.
   c) So far, only supervised learning is handled in the new approach.
 Now that cross-validation is working, I will start to deal with unsupervised methods.
+  d) A brief vignette that describes basic architecture with examples is in in MLint_devel.Rnw.
+This will be elaborated soon.

 2) Back-compatibility and deprecation.
 I have left the *B methods in place, but they have been sequestered into a single file Bmethods.R.
 Eventually